Drek282/PsychoStats/readme_heatmaps.txt

 Creating the Heatmap Overlays:

 You create the overlays by starting a listenserver in developer mode.
-To start your game you should add the following commands to your game launch options in Steam.
+To start your game you should add the following command to your game launch options in Steam.
 To find those options right click on the game in your games list, choose properties, then click on Set Launch Options:

--dev -console +map [map name]
+-dev

+When you start the game you choose the option to create a game.

 Valve suggests setting your video resolution to 1024x768 32 to generate the overview.